Skip to content

 Title

-Vitamin B1 (Thiamine) – 100 mg
+Vitamin B1 (Thiamine) – 100mg

 Thiamine is essential for carbohydrate metabolism and neural function.
 It acts as a coenzyme in the decarboxylation of alpha-keto acids.